 Usually this method should return the icon URL.
-But, it may depends on the text editor because what is needed may differ.
+But, it may depend on the text editor because what is needed may differ.
 Please consult the documentation of your text editor plugin.

-This requires support from the text plugin; support for this is currently planned for djangocms-text-ckeditor 2.5.0.
+This requires support from the text plugin; support for this is currently planned for djangocms-text-ckeditor 2.5.0 class cms.plugin_base.PluginMenuItem init (name, url, data, question=None, action='ajax', attributes=None)

-See also: text_enabled
+See also: text_enabled.